A gift of hope when all seems lost

 With millions of Ukrainians caught up in the crisis, the conflict has had a widespread impact not just on people’s health and wellbeing, but also on water and electricity supplies.

-More than 3.7 million refugees have already left their homes, seeking shelter in neighbouring countries.
+More than seven million refugees have already left their homes, seeking shelter in neighbouring countries.

 But not everyone has been able to escape.
-There are thousands of people who are sadly unable to flee due to disabilities or medical conditions.
-They have no choice but to take shelter in basements and metro stations.
+Millions of people are sadly unable to flee due to disabilities or medical conditions.
+They have no choice but to take shelter in damaged and cold buildings.

 A shared goal to protect

-The British Red Cross are supporting the Ukrainian Red Cross to help those affected on the ground.
+The British Red Cross is supporting the Ukrainian Red Cross to help those affected on the ground.

-In metro stations, Red Cross teams have provided food, warm clothing and other vital support to around 8,000 people.
-Red Cross volunteers are also providing first aid, as well as taking people to hospital, transporting medical supplies and helping at blood donation points.
+Red Cross teams have provided food, warm clothing, and other vital support to over 14.5 million people.
+Volunteers are also providing first aid, as well as taking people to the hospital, transporting medical supplies, and helping at blood donation points.

-As well as providing urgent aid, Red Cross teams are doing what they can to support humanitarian corridors to enable civilians to evacuate.
+Along with providing urgent aid, our teams are doing what they can to support humanitarian corridors to enable civilians to evacuate.

 Supporting refugees crossing borders